Insilico Medicine: History

 The company "focused exclusively on drug discovery until 2019 when it began developing its own therapeutics".
 In January 2021, Insilico entered into a partnership with Fosun Pharma, to facilitate entry into the Chinese market.
-Later in 2021 after developing a novel preclinical candidate molecule for a novel target, the company announced a series C $255 million megaround from Warburg Pincus, Sequoia Capital, Orbimed, Mirae Asset Financial Group, and over 25 biotechnology, AI, and pharmaceutical investors.
+Later in 2021 after developing a novel preclinical candidate molecule for a novel target, the company announced a $255 million series C round from Warburg Pincus, Sequoia Capital, Orbimed, Mirae Asset Financial Group, and over 25 biotechnology, AI, and pharmaceutical investors.
 By mid-2021, it claimed to have nominated eight preclinical candidates.
 Another $60 million in new Series D financing was raised in 2022.
 As of 2023 it was reported that over $400 million had been invested in the company.
 In 2023, Zhavoronkov stated that he "moved the company's R&D to China to capitalize on 'half a trillion dollars' worth of infrastructure and hundreds of thousands of scientists [provided by the government] to enable AI-designed drugs".
 In mid-2024, it was reported that the corporate headquarters had relocated to Boston, Massachusetts.
 In November 2024, Insilico was named one of the top 50 AI innovators by Fortune magazine, and in November 2025, it was named one of the 50 leading corporate institutions in biological science research for 2025 by the journal Nature.
+The company went public on the Hong Kong Stock Exchange in late 2025, raising nearly $293 million.

+In March 2026, an agreement was signed with Eli Lilly for AI-driven drug discovery, valued at $2.75 billion, including an upfront payment of $115 million to Insilico.
+With this deal, Eli Lilly secured exclusive global rights to manufacture and market a range of oral therapies developed using Insilico’s AI.
+The two companies have been partners since 2025.

+International operations

+In addition to its operations based in the United States, including its headquarters in Boston, Massachusetts, and in New York, at The Cure by Deerfield, and previous headquarters in Baltimore, Maryland, Insilico has facilities and ties with governmental and private institutions in various other countries.
+As of September 2024, it was reported that the company had "350 people spread across Cambridge, San Francisco, New York, Montreal, Abu Dhabi, Hong Kong, Taiwan, and mainland China".

+Canada

+Insilico Medicine Canada Inc. launched its Montreal R&D center in June 2022, and held a formal inauguration event for the center in November 2023.
+The entity has maintained ties with the Canadian government and government-funded agencies since its inception.

+Hong Kong

+Insilico maintains facilities in Pak Shek Kok, Hong Kong in Hong Kong Science Park near the Chinese University of Hong Kong.
+InSilico Medicine Hong Kong Limited, was founded as a subsidiary in 2019, within the Hong Kong Science and Technology Parks Corporation (HKSTP) ecosystem.
+The company is listed in HKSTP's company directory.
+In September 2025, the Hong Kong Investment Corporation (HKIC), a patient-capital institution wholly owned by the Hong Kong SAR Government, highlighted an investment and strategic partnership relationship with Insilico.